guangf1/Connect4/docs/status.md

 **Algorithms**:
 ·Proximal policy optimization(PPO)
 Proximal policy optimization is one type of reinforcement learning algorithm used to train AI.
 The algorithm uses a policy gradient algorithm.
 It combines the ideas from A2C and TRPO algorithm.
-The PPO training approach we used from stable_baseline3 library is based on the paper "Proximal Policy Optimization Algorithms" by Schulman, John, et al. The paper summrizes that the ppo function we used is a policy gradient method for reinforcement learning, which alternate between sampling data through interaction with the environment, and optimizing a "surrogate" objective function using stochastic gradient ascent.
+The PPO training approach we used from stable_baseline3 library based on the paper "Proximal Policy Optimization Algorithms" by Schulman, John, et al. The paper summrizes that the ppo function we used is a policy gradient method for reinforcement learning, which alternate between sampling data through interaction with the environment, and optimizing a "surrogate" objective function using stochastic gradient ascent.
 The following formula defines the Clipped Surrogate Objective(CSO) of the PPO, which is used to stabilize policy updates and avoid excessive policy changes:
 $$L^{\text{CLIP}}(\theta) = \hat{\mathbb{E}}_t \left[ \min \left( r_t(\theta) \hat{A}_t, \, \text{clip} \left( r_t(\theta), 1 - \epsilon, 1 + \epsilon \right) \hat{A}_t \right) \right]$$
 In our project, we use the ppo method from the stable_baseline3 library.
 Starting with the simplest BabyPlayer provided in the environment, we gradually increase the difficulty and train up to the TeenagerSmarterPlayer, with each training session consisting of 250,000 timesteps.
 For the environment, we have so far kept the default parameters and just adjusted the learning_rate to 1e-4, to expect a good results after larger timesteps.

 ·Deep Q-network(DQN)
+DQN (Deep Q-Network) is a reinforcement learning algorithm that combines deep learning and Q-Learning to solve complex reinforcement learning problems.
+We still used the DQN function defined in stable_baseline3 library to train our AI model.
+The DQN approach defined in stable_baseline3 based on the paper "Playing Atari with Deep Reinforcement Learning" by Mnih, Volodymyr, et al. The paper indicated that the model is a convolutional neural network, trained with a variant of Q-learning, whose input is raw pixels and whose output is a value function estimating future rewards.
+The following function from the paper defined how DQN continuously adapts its strategy and converges to the optimal solution during training:
+$$\nabla_{\theta_i} L_i(\theta_i) = \mathbb{E}_{s, a, r, s'} \left[ \left( r + \gamma \max_{a'} Q(s', a'; \theta_{i-1}) - Q(s, a; \theta_i) \right) \nabla_{\theta_i} Q(s, a; \theta_i) \right]$$
+Just as we did with PPO, we kept increasing the difficulty of the AI opponent to train our model, but this time we only used up to 100,000 timesteps per training because the training time for DQN is longer, and we wanted to quickly validate the training for optimization purposes, and increase the timesteps when we were sure that the training was working relatively perfectly

 ·Alphazero